zucisystems/pageassetsize/README.md

 ## How to Use it:

-* The user's input (URL's) are to be given in Spreadsheet as present in the location,
+* The user's input (URL's) are to be given in Spreadsheet, present in the location,

 	Location : \src\data\ input-file (Core.xls)